 • Foliar Responsive Approach.
 The use of foliar insecticides to suppress adult populations is dependent on several factors.
 First, the residual effectiveness of foliar insecticides is related to the duration of adult migration.
 If adults are continually moving into a field, repeated application may be necessary to prevent significant colonization.
 The residual of the insecticides and the rate at which the plant grows will also affect the performance of an individual application.
 In addition, good spray coverage is necessary even for activity against adult populations.
-The most effective contact insecticides presently used include combinations of pyrethroids (esfenvaluarate, bifenthrin, lambacyhalothrin or fenthropropin) and organopshosphates (acephate, chlorpyrifos), cabamates (Vydate, or Lannate).
+The most effective contact insecticides presently used include combinations of pyrethroids (esfenvaluarate, bifenthrin, lamba-cyhalothrin or fenthropropin) and organopshosphates (acephate, chlorpyrifos), cabamates (Vydate, or Lannate).
 These products work primarily against the adults, but with thorough coverage, can kill nymphs.
 Neonicotinoid foliar products such as acetamidiprid (Assail) and dinotefuron (Venom) have translaminar activity and provide limited residual (4-7 d) control of adults.
-However these products also provide good residual (11-14 d) control of nymphs on treated leaves.
+However, these products also provide good residual (11-14 d) control of nymphs on treated leaves.
+Exirel (cyazypyr) can provide good adult knockdown (it may take 3-4 days to observe reductions), but offers excellent residual control of immatures for 14-21 days.